SMfourfour4/simple-pivots/README.md

 print(greeting)
 ```

-Here is some inline code: `print "Hello, World!`
+Here is some inline code: `print "Hello, World!"`

 Here is a link to [Google](https://www.google.com)